moonglum/dotfiles/README.md

 * Go
     * Go is installed via snap

-I like to play around with other languages like Rust and Clojure as well.
+I like to play around with other languages like Rust, C# and Clojure as well.
 I even wrote my [own little language](https://halunke.jetzt) :smile:

 ## Thanks